HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 complext concept.
 While it might not necessarily fit into the category of fun, it's very rewarding and a large part of my motivation.

+## Find joy in your work

-_**Aside:** Discussing what I like about technical writing brings up the concept of how we feel about our work and here's my personal theory on job satisfaction._
+Discussing what I like about technical writing brings up the concept of how we feel about our work.
+Here's my personal theory on job satisfaction.

 > To experience joy in your work, focus on the skills you enjoy and building your
 > proficiency with them.